pedroAkiraDanno/C2/src/q_sort/README.md

 # quick_sort.c
-Will use malloc to consume a large size of memory  and use realloc to expand the memory size in the system with C
+Will use quick_sort and partition functions  with C

 **obs:.**
-Will create a Memory with 1 GB realloc(expand) to Size : 3 GB
+Will print Unsorted Array and Sorted array in ascending order